 Sometimes it’s worth hiring a tax professional to prevent mistakes that could cost you more later.
 If you’re dealing with a new or unfamiliar financial situation – or you don’t have the time or interest in doing your taxes yourself – a tax pro can be the right option.

 Taxes are an important consideration as part of your overall financial plan.
-Not sure where it fits or where to start?
+Not sure where things fit or where to start?
 Drop by your nearest Cinfed branch and chat with a coach.
-Or take this quick tax class from our Financial Education Center.
+Or take this quick tax class from the Cinfed Financial Education Center.